‘Links Golf Course’ - meaning

 Links terrain was ideal for golfing in the early days for several reasons.

 The land is naturally undulating and extensive but of little agricultural value and thus very suitable for this kind of use.
-The combination of the links and 'featherie' ball were probably the making of golf while other similar games died out for lack such a suitable place to play where you had the excitement of being able to hit a ball out-of-site.
+The combination of the links and 'featherie' ball were probably the making of golf while other similar games died out for lack such a suitable place to play, where you had the excitement of being able to hit a ball out-of-sight.

-Because there were no mechanical grass cutters before the mid-nineteenth century, golf was played in winter when the grass was naturally short by animal grazing.
+Because there were no mechanical grass cutters before the mid-nineteenth century, golf was predominantly played in winter when the grass was naturally short following animal grazing.
 The links area on the east coast was accessible to the golfers of the time and coincides with the area of minimal rainfall in Scotland.
-With its better drainage, links land is therefore more suitable for winter play.
+With its better drainage, links land is therefore more suitable for winter play and was less damaging to the early leather stitched golf balls that were used.

 When golf was banned by royal decree from 1457 to 1502, the fact that golfers could retreat to the links, out of sight of the populace, would have made it easier for golf to be played despite the official prohibitions.
 The same would also have true of Sunday golf during the period of religious persecution for Sabbath golf from 1580 to 1724.